ChamuV/fista-palm/README.md

 FISTA–PALM combines:

 - the block-coordinate structure of PALM
-- Nesterov acceleration from FISTA
+- Nestorov acceleration from FISTA

 The key idea is to perform updates at an extrapolated point rather than the current iterate.